-Legend-Class National Security Cutters are the flagships of the U.S. Coast Guard.
+Legend-class National Security Cutters are the flagships of the U.S. Coast Guard.
 They are the most technologically advanced ships in the Coast Guard’s fleet, with capabilities for maritime homeland security, law enforcement and national security missions.
-NSCs are 418 feet/127 m long with a 54-foot/16-meter beam and displace 4,500 tons with a full load.
+NSCs are 418 feet/127 m long with a 54-foot/16-meter beam and displace 4,500 long tons/4,572 metric tons with a full load.
 They have a top speed of 28 knots/32 mph/52 km/h, a range of 12,000 nautical miles/13,809 miles/22,224 km, an endurance of 60 days and a crew of 120.
-The Legend class of cutters plays an important role in enhancing the Coast Guard’s operational readiness, capacity and effectiveness.
+The Legend class of cutters plays an important role in enhancing the Coast Guard’s operational readiness, capacity and effectiveness at a time when the demand for their services has never been greater.

 |Displacement||4,500 long tons/4,572 metric tons|